tenaciousRas/ledwax-photon-firmware/README.md

 * Native color fading.
 * IoT Enabled - REST API for control.
 * Supports Particle Photon.
+* Designed and built to drive piles of LEDs.
 * Support for single-color PWM LED strips.
 * Support for multi-color (RGB+, PWM) LED strips.
 * Support for many types of (SPI) Addressable LED strips, such as WS2801, WS2811, and WS2812.
+* Support for I2C PWM LED controller (PCA9685).
+* Support for PWM output from Photon's PWM pins (native PWM).
 * Non-blocking, time-sliced firmware.

 ## Setup